 Acetal Vs Delrin: Cost

-Acetal copolymers are relatively economical and usually cost around 1500-2500 USD/ton.
-Delrin is comparatively expensive because it possesses better mechanical features and a brand image.
+Acetal copolymers are relatively economical and typically cost around $1,500- $ 2,500 per ton.
+Delrin is comparatively expensive because it possesses superior mechanical properties and a well-established brand image.

 Acetal vs. Delrin: Which Material Fits Your Needs?